pkdone/practical-mongodb-aggregations-book/src/examples/securing-data/role-programmatic-restricted-view.md

 ## Execution

-Authenticate as **front-desk**, which has the **Receptionist** role, and execute a simple query against the view to observe which fields of each record the application can see:
+Authenticate as **front-desk**, which has the **Receptionist** role, and execute a query against the view to observe which fields of each record the application can see:

 ```javascript
 db.auth("front-desk", "mno456");